dheeraj7596/academic-homepage/content/authors/admin/_index.md

 - Visitors
 ---

 I am a Ph.D.
 Candidate in the [Computer Science department](https://cse.ucsd.edu/) at the [University of California, San Diego](https://ucsd.edu/) working with [Prof. Jingbo Shang](https://shangjingbo1226.github.io/).
 I completed my Bachelor Of Technology in Computer Science And Engineering from the [Indian Institute of Technology, Kanpur](https://www.iitk.ac.in/) in 2017.
+For summer 2023, I am interning at FAIR London, Meta AI  with [Dr. Jane Yu](https://janedwivedi.github.io/) and [Dr. Jason Weston](http://www.thespermwhale.com/jaseweston/), working on improving the tool use capability of large language models.
+Previously, I interned at Microsoft Semantic Machines in 2022, and Amazon Science in 2021.

 ### Current Research
 My research is centered on understanding data and the development of data-driven approaches to enhance NLP pipelines, with a particular emphasis on reducing annotation and training costs.
 I'm actively exploring the following inquiries: